dyrdadev/hierarchy-tree-for-unity/README.md

 ## Install the Package

-I recommend **installing this package from a Git URL using the Package Manager window.** For this, open the Package Manager window (Window -> Package Manager), click "+", then "Add package from git URL" and enter the git URL of this repository: ```https://github.com/dyrdadev/hierarchy-tree-for-unity.git```.
+I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:

+1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
+2. Click "+" in the upper left corner ➜ "Add package from git URL"
+4. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/hierarchy-tree-for-unity.git#0.0.2```.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

-If that doesn't work for you, there are other options:

-- **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"dev.dyrda.hierarchy-tree-for-unity": "https://github.com/dyrdadev/hierarchy-tree-for-unity.git"```.
-You can find more information [here](https://docs.unity3d.com/Manual/upm-git.html).
-- **Installing a local package using the Package Manager window.** Download this package, open the Package Manager window, click "+", then "Add package from disk" and select the downloaded package.
-You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-local.html).
-- **Installing a local package manually.** To install a local package, download this repository, navigate to the ``Packages`` folder of your unity project, create a new folder ``<Your Unity Project>/Packages/dev.dyrda.hierarchy-tree-for-unity`` and copy the content to this folder.

 ## License